11. Matrices and Other Arraysļ

 attribute may be assigned arbitrarily onto any object[10],argument dispatch is performed only[11] with regard to one data type[12].

-And so when the fourth version of the S language was introduced in 1998
+And so the fourth version of the S language was introduced in 1998

-it brought a new object oriented system which we are used to referring
+which we are used to referring to as S4.

-to as S4.
-Its R version has been implemented in the methods
+Its R version is given by the methods

 package.
 Below we discuss it briefly; for more details, see